Out of all of the many recipes I make, I love Maqluba the most for its simplicity and flavor.

 The meats that are commonly in Maklouba are chicken or lamb.

 Whatever side you make it should be decently large because this recipe is made for feasts.

 How to Make Maqluba

 Place these in the oven and roast until brown.

 Slice the eggplant, pat dry with paper towels and brush with olive oil.

-Again, bake these in the oven until brown.
+Again, bake these in the oven for around 20 minutes or until brown.